 in Hong Kong - Hong Kong Island

-Built in 1914, Kom Tong Hall was named after its first owner, Ho Kom Tong.
-Ho Kom Tong (1866-1950), alias Ho Kai Tong, otherwise known as Ho Tai Sang, was the younger brother of Sir Robert Ho Tung.
-Ho Kom Tong was a prominent businessman as well as a well-known community leader and philanthropist at the centre of the Chinese and Eurasian commercial community at the beginning of the 20th century and one of the most influential figures of his time.
+Built in 1914, Kom Tong Hall was named after its first owner Ho Kom-tong (1866-1950), who also went by the names Ho Kai-tong and Ho Tai-sang and who was the younger brother of Sir Robert Ho Tung.
+A prominent businessman and well-regarded community leader and philanthropist at the centre of the Chinese and Eurasian commercial community during the early 20th century, he was one of the most influential figures of his time.

-Kom Tong Hall remained the residence of the Ho family until 1960 when a merchant surnamed Chang purchased the building.
-In the following year, the Church of Jesus Christ of Latter-day Saints purchased the building from the Changs.
-In 2004, Kom Tong Hall was acquired by the Government and then converted into the Dr Sun Yat-sen Museum.
-The museum has been open to the public since December 2006.
+Kom Tong Hall remained the residence of the Ho family until 1960 when a merchant surnamed Chang purchased the building, before selling it the following year to the Church of Jesus Christ of Latter-day Saints.
+The hall was acquired by the Government in 2004 and subsequently converted into the Dr Sun Yat-sen Museum, which opened to the public in December 2006.

-This building is built in the composite classical style popular in the Edwardian Colonial Period in Hong Kong, featuring red brick walls, granite dressings around windows and doors, and ornate ironwork on balconies.
-It is one of the first structures in Hong Kong built with a steel frame with concealed built-in electrical wiring.
+Built in the Composite Classical style popular in the Edwardian Colonial period in Hong Kong, Kom Tong Hall features red brick walls, granite dressings around the windows and doors and ornate ironwork on the balconies.
+It was one of the first structures built with a steel frame with concealed built-in electrical wiring in Hong Kong.

-Internally, the building is richly decorated with classical architectural features in Baroque and Rococo styles.
-A grand staircase with ornamental balustrading serves the building from basement to the second floor.
-The ceilings of the main rooms are ornately decorated with moulded plaster panels highlighted in gold leaf.
-Colourful stained glass windows in Art Nouveau patterns of the period can be found at the main staircase and other notable positions.
+Internally, the building is richly decorated with classical architectural features in the Baroque and Rococo styles: a grand staircase with ornamental balustrading runs from the basement to the second floor, the ceilings of the main rooms are ornately adorned with moulded plaster panels highlighted in gold leaf, while colourful stained glass windows presenting Art Nouveau patterns of the period can be found along the main staircase and in other prominent locations.